 Work Well-being (Job Satisfaction)

 The level of work well-being of high school Mathematics teachers in terms of job satisfaction is shown in Table 3.
-The mean rating for the work well-being in terms of job satisfaction was 4.35 interpreted as very high.
+The mean rating for the work well-being in terms of job satisfaction was 4.35, interpreted as very high.
 This means that the work well-being of Mathematics teachers in terms of job satisfaction is observed and is always manifested.
 Mathematics teachers always felt and experienced physical and mental well-being at work particularly being satisfied with their current teaching works.
 This implies that very high job satisfaction among teachers signifies a positive and fulfilling work experience.
 It is often associated with a strong sense of purpose, passion, positive relationships, and continuous growth.
 This result substantiates the claim of Cozo (2019) that the well-being an individual particularly among teachers in the workplace is generally dependent on various factors that are manageable by individuals.
-Moreover, Slemp et al. (2024) claims that teachers can enhance their well-being by satisfying their needs for autonomy, competence, and relatedness, and by optimizing their motivation for work.
+Moreover, Slemp et al. (2024) claim that teachers can enhance their well-being by satisfying their needs for autonomy, competence, and relatedness, and by optimizing their motivation for work.
 This means that to ensure one’s well-being in the workplace, one should be able to manage well these factors to guarantee teachers’ productivity, job satisfaction, and better work performance

 Work Well-being (Organizational Harmony)